replicatedhq/help-center/content/docs/native/packaging-an-application/custom-metrics.md

 {{< linked_headline "Ports" >}}

-By default, Replicated will use dynamic ports for Graphite and StatsD.
+By default, Replicated will use dynamic ports for Graphite and StatsD as well as the Carbon plaintext and pickle protocol ports.
 These can be discovered by examining the graphite container.
-Static ports can be defined using the graphite and the statsd sections of app YAML.
+Static ports can be defined using the `graphite`, `statsd` and `carbon` sections of app YAML.
 The graphite port can be accessed via web browser for a full Graphite dashboard.

 Because Graphite uses TCP and StatsD uses UDP, the same port number can be used for both.